 As the drone and UAS industry continues to grow and develop, similar patent enforcements may appear more often.

-For any questions regarding intellectual property protections in this space or generally, please contact the authors below or your regular Thompson Coburn contact.
+For any questions regarding intellectual property protections in this space or generally, please contact the author below or your regular Thompson Coburn contact.
 More information on Thompson Coburn’s patent practices can be found on our patent prosecution, IP litigation and post-grant proceeding pages.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).